Orani João Tempesta: Bishop

 On 26 February 1997, Tempesta was appointed Bishop of São José do Rio Preto and received episcopal consecration on 25 April of that year.
 In addition he was Apostolic Administrator of the territorial abbacy of Claraval from 1999 until it was united with the Diocese of Guaxupé on 11 December 2002.

 On 13 October 2004 Tempesta was appointed the Archbishop of Belém do Pará, and in 2007 he was a delegate to the Fifth General Conference of the Bishops of Latin American and the Caribbean.

 On 27 February 2009 Tempesta was named Archbishop of Rio de Janeiro.
 He took possession of the see on 19 April 2009.
 Tempesta received the pallium from Pope Benedict on 29 June 2009.

+Tempesta is the Grand Prior of the Rio de Janeiro Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Cardinal

 Pope Francis announced in January 2014 that he would make Tempesta a cardinal on 22 February 2014.
 He was made a cardinal priest and assigned the titular church of Santa Maria Madre della Provvidenza a Monte Verde.

-In September 2014 he was appointed a member of the Congregation for the Evangelization of Peoples, and later of the Congregation for Catholic Education, and the Pontifical Council for the Laity.
+In September 2014, he was appointed a member of the Congregation for the Evangelization of Peoples, and later of the Congregation for Catholic Education, and the Pontifical Council for the Laity.

-In 2016 Cardinal Tempesta had to shelter behind his car during a gun battle between police and armed bandits.
+In 2016, Cardinal Tempesta had to shelter behind his car during a gun battle between police and armed bandits.
 He was on his way to the airport when shooting forced his car to stop.
 "When [the firing] subsided a bit, we reversed and took another street," Cardinal Tempesta told blog Sim, sou Católico.
 "I could see there with me, so many good people with the desire to live in peace in a more peaceful and fraternal world.
 Many were going to work, and suddenly needed to guard against any possible stray bullet," Cardinal Tempesta said later.

+Tempesta participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.